Garoto (composer): Later career

 Garoto returned to Rio de Janeiro and continued to work in radio and in the recording studio.
 He was hired by Rádio Nacional in 1942 where he played with the radio orchestra under the direction of Radamés Gnattali.
-Gnattali would write several pieces with Garoto as the intended guitarist for performance: the Serestas (1944) for flute, guitar and string quartet; Tocata em Ritmo de Samba (1950) for guitar solo, the Concertino no.2 for Guitar and Orchestra (1953) and The Suite para piano e violão.
-In 1952 he formed his last ensemble, Trio Surdina, playing the guitar with Rafael Lemos Jr. (Fafá Lemos) on the violin and Romeu Seibel (Chiquinho) on the accordion.
+Gnattali wrote several pieces for Garoto to perform: the "Serestas" (1944) for flute, guitar and string quartet; "Tocata em Ritmo de Samba" (1950) for guitar solo, the Concertino no. 2 for guitar and orchestra (1953) and Suite para piano e violão (Suite for piano and guitar).
+In 1952, he formed his last ensemble, Trio Surdina, playing the guitar with Rafael Lemos Jr. (Fafá Lemos) on the violin and Romeu Seibel (Chiquinho) on the accordion.

 On May 3, 1955, Garoto died of a heart attack at the age of 39.